learn-academy-2022-golf/database-challenges/database-renita-tyler.md

 LIMIT 1

 Who is the most influential head of state measured by population?
-(HINT: Jiang Zemin)
+(HINT: Jiang Zemin) SELECT name, population, headofstate
+FROM country
+ORDER BY population DESC

 Subqueries: WITH
 Of the countries with the top 10 gnp, which has the smallest population?
+(HINT: Canada) WITH top_gnp AS (
+SELECT name, gnp, population
+FROM country
+ORDER BY gnp DESC
+LIMIT 10
+)
+SELECT name, gnp, population
+FROM top_gnp
+ORDER BY population
+LIMIT 1

-(HINT: Canada) Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
+Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
 (HINT: Svalbard and Jan Mayen)
+WITH least_pop AS (
+SELECT name, population, surfacearea
+FROM country
+WHERE population !=0
+ORDER BY population
+LIMIT 10
+)
+SELECT name, population, surfacearea
+FROM least_pop
+ORDER BY surfacearea DESC
+LIMIT 10

 Aggregate Functions: GROUP BY
 Which region has the highest average gnp?
+(HINT: North America) SELECT continent, AVG(gnp)
+FROM country
+GROUP BY continent
+ORDER BY AVG(gnp) DESC
+LIMIT 1

-(HINT: North America) Who is the most influential head of state measured by surface area?
-(HINT: Elisabeth II) What is the average life expectancy for all continents?
+Who is the most influential head of state measured by surface area?
+(HINT: Elisabeth II) SELECT SUM(surfacearea), headofstate,
+FROM country
+GROUP BY headofstate
+ORDER BY SUM(surfacearea) DESC

+What is the average life expectancy for all continents?
+SELECT AVG(lifeexpectancy), continent
+FROM country
+GROUP BY continent
+ORDER BY AVG(lifeexpectancy) DESC

 What are the most common forms of government?
+(HINT: use count(*)) SELECT governmentform, COUNT (*)
+FROM country
+GROUP BY governmentform
+ORDER BY count DESC

-(HINT: use count(*)) How many countries are in North America?
+How many countries are in North America?
+SELECT continent, COUNT (*)
+FROM country
+WHERE continent = 'North America'
+GROUP BY continent

 What is the total population of all continents?
 Stretch Challenges
 Which countries have the letter ‘z’ in the name?
 How many?